freeCodeCamp-Montreal/camperbot/docs/mentors/our-mentors.md

 ### Experience

-Matan is a **Software Development Engineer in Test (SDET)** at Shutterstock and had jobs as a QA tester and Frontend developer before that.
+Matan is a **Senior Development Engineer in Test** at Autodesk.
+He was a **Software Development Engineer in Test (SDET)** at Shutterstock and had jobs as a QA tester and Frontend developer before that.
 He studied in Electric Engineering, but was tired of having broken machines during his exams so he just started working instead.
 He's does dev ops too, although would not say he is an expert at it.

 ### I can help with